What are the eligibility criteria?

-For both provider-based study and industry-based training and apprenticeships, you can spread your fees-free entitlement over multiple years; however, you cannot “bank” your 2018 fees-free.
-This means if you start studying or training in 2018 and are eligible for fees-free, you cannot opt to pay for some of your fees yourself and “bank” your fees-free to use later.
+No, you cannot ‘bank’ your fees-free entitlement for future use.
+This means if you start studying or training in 2018 and are eligible for fees-free, you cannot opt to pay for some of your fees yourself and ‘bank’ some of your fees-free to use later.

 I’m going to summer school in December this year, can I qualify for fees-free?